Maldonado’s 3-run shot leads Astros over Giants 5-1

 TRAINER’S ROOM

 Giants: INF Donovan Solano missed his second straight game because of abodominal soreness.
 Manager Gabe Kapler hopes Solano can return for San Francisco’s next game on Friday.
-Solano is batting .458 with a home run and 15 RBIs. … OF Austin Slater was scratched from the lineup on Wednesday, but no reason was given for taking him out.
+Solano is batting .458 with a home run and 15 RBIs. … OF Austin Slater was scratched from the lineup on Wednesday, and Kapler said he has a sore right elbow.

 Astros: DH Yordan Alvarez, last season’s AL Rookie of the Year, could make his season debut soon.
 Alvarez, who has been on the injured list all season for an undisclosed reason, has been working out at the team’s alternate training site in Corpus Christi, Texas, and manager Dusty Baker said he could join the team in the next few days.